 I have a thing for tiles, really, I’m not just quoting the popular hashtag.
 I cannot get enough of it.
 I can spend hours scrolling through Pinterest looking through pictures of beautiful patterned tiles.
-During my last trip to Lisbon, I saw so many of these patterned tiles everywhere; on the streets, on floors, on apartment buildings, and it got me thinking – Singapore could’ve been this way if we didn’t tear down all those shophouses in the 1970s and 80s to make way for the tall cosmopolitan buildings we see all around us today.
+During my last trip to Lisbon, I saw so many of these patterned tiles everywhere; on the streets, on floors, on apartment buildings, and it got me thinking – Singapore could’ve been this way if we didn’t tear down all those shophouses in the 1970s and 80s to make way for the tall urban buildings we see all around us today.

 England was the largest tile producer in the late 19th century and they exported many tiles to their colonies across the world including Malaya and India hence we had quite a number of tiles from England.
 Some were from Belgium and nearly a third of the tiles in Singapore came from Japan in the early part of the 20th century.
 Japanese manufacturers made these tiles specially for their Chinese and Peranakans (Straits Chinese of Chinese/Malay descent) customers in South East Asia so many had motifs of fruits, flowers and birds considered auspicious symbols for example promegranates, peaches, pineapples, grapes, peonies, narcissus, plum and peach blossoms, peacock and magpie among others.
 In fact, they were so auspicious that some of the wealthy families would decorate their tombs with these tiles.